wasny0ps/Ethernaut-Challenges/Challenges/Puzzle Wallet/README.md

 ## Upgradeable Contracts

 Smart contracts on Ethereum are self-executing programs that run in the Ethereum Virtual Machine (EVM).
 These programs are immutable by design, which prevents any updates to the business logic once the contract is deployed.
 While immutability is necessary for trustlessness, decentralization, and security of smart contracts, it may be a drawback in certain cases.
-For instance, immutable code can make it impossible for developers to fix vulnerable contracts.
+For instance, immutable code can **make it impossible for developers to fix vulnerable contracts**.

 However, increased research into improving smart contracts has led to the introduction of several **upgrade patterns**.
 These upgrade patterns enable developers to upgrade smart contracts (while preserving immutability) by placing business logic in different contracts.